MIT: grants for innovative SMEs

 - The grant for large R&D collaboration projects is only available in the province of South Holland and in the Eastern and Southern regions of the Netherlands.
 Consortia can receive a minimal grant of € 200.000 with a maximum of € 350.000 (between € 50.000 and € 175.000 per participant).

-Although the MIT grant structure has only been available for a couple of years, Hezelburcht has extensive experience with the various components.
+Hezelburcht has extensive experience with the MIT grants.
 If you would like to increase the success rate of your project proposal you can contact us for a clear overview of the different requirements by region.